Accelergy-Project/timeloop-accelergy-exercises/exercises/accelergy/03_compound_architecture/README.md

 ## Takeaways
-- We can define our own compound components and use them to define the architecture
+- We can define our own compound components and use them to define the architecture.
 - Modeling the design using compound components
   - Reduces the architecture description and action counts complexity
   - Makes architecture redesigns much faster as no new action counts need to be